 - Have a minimum of a 3.00 grade point average (GPA)

 - Be approved by the high school counselor or principal

 - Meet the prerequisites of the course they would like to complete

-- Provide ACT/SAT/College Summative Scores if enrolling in English or Mathematics courses
+- Provide ACT/SAT/College Summative Scores if enrolling in English, Science, and Mathematics courses.

 How to Become a Dual Enrollment Student

 - We encourage students to be prepared to submit a photo with your application to expedite processing of your GSC ID.
 Basic guidelines are explained on the application form.
 Additional guidelines may be found here.
 However, please note that picture submission is not a requirement.